Beyond the Tropopause and Down the Well

 The Melting Point: Why Heat Kills Commercial Silicon

-On the opposite end of the spectrum is the blistering heat of downhole drilling and advanced aerospace engine controls, where ambient temperatures regularly reach 200°C.
+On the opposite end of the spectrum is the blistering heat of downhole drilling for oil and advanced aerospace engine controls, where ambient temperatures regularly reach 200°C.

 All standard bulk CMOS devices are naturally subject to a destructive hardware failure known as latch-up.